 Probate can be a complex area of law.
 That is why there are attorneys in Florida that specialize in probate.
 Probate matters often require a Florida probate attorney, not a document preparation service.

-There are other factors that may come into play too, such as IRS issues, lawsuits, and foreclosure proceedings, to name a few.
-That’s why it’s always a good idea to locate and consult with a Florida probate attorney to answer your legal questions so that you can feel confident that you are making the right decisions.
+There are other factors that may come into play too, such as IRS issues, beneficiaries who are minors, lawsuits, homestead and homestead exemption complications, and foreclosure proceedings, to name a few.
+That’s why it’s always a good idea to consult with a Florida probate attorney to answer your legal questions and provide legal advice so that you can feel confident that you are making the right decisions.

 Petition for Summary Administration - Testate

 Petition to Determine Homestead Status of Real Property

 Proposed Order Determining Homestead Status of Real Property

 Joinder, Waiver, and Consent

 Navigating Summary Administration in Florida: A Detailed Look at this Shortened Type of Probate and the Use of Nonlawyer Document Preparation Services

 Frequently Asked Questions (FAQ) Introduction When dealing with estate matters...Read More

 Filing Proposed Orders of Summary Administration and Homestead with the...Read More